AnyLog-co/AnyLog-API/README.md

   * [docker](https://pypi.org/project/docker/) -  Python tool to deploy & clean docker images, volumes and containers (Optional)
   * [geocoder](https://pypi.org/project/geocoder/) - Python tool to get location (Optional)

-**Note**: All Python packages used tend to be standard, thus do not require an installment.
+**Note**: With the exception of optional packages, all required Python packages used tend to be standard.
 However, in case of an issue, installment can be done via [pip3](https://www.activestate.com/resources/quick-reads/how-to-install-and-use-pip3/#:~:text=1%20Open%20the%20Control%20Panel%20and%20navigate%20to,and%20add%20the%20directory%20where%20pip3%20is%20installed%2C)

 ```buildoutcfg
 pip3 install ${PACKAGE_NAME}
 ```